 In January 2019, we expanded the borrowing capacity under our credit facility from \$800 million to \$1.2 billion, extended the term to January 2024 and correspondingly increased permitted borrowings under our commercial paper program primarily to finance the ECS Acquisition.
 The ECS Acquisition was financed through the issuance of approximately \$750 million of commercial paper (of which roughly \$500 million was subsequently refinanced through the public issuance of 10-year 4.4% notes due 2029) and the issuance of a \$500 million five-year Tranche A Term Loan with our current bank group which requires us to pay principal in the amount of \$12.5 million each quarter and to pay the remaining principal at maturity.
-As of March 31, 2020 we had repaid \$50 million, as scheduled, on the Tranche A Term Loan.
+As of June 30, 2020 we had repaid \$62.5 million, as scheduled, on the Tranche A Term Loan.
 The credit facility allows us to issue letters of credit totaling up to \$125 million.
 When we issue letters of credit under the facility, we reduce our available credit and commercial paper capacity by a corresponding amount.
-Both our cash and commercial paper balances were higher at the end of first quarter 2020 than in recent quarters.
-While our commercial paper program continued to operate efficiently through the end of the first quarter, there is uncertainty whether we will continue to have access to the commercial paper market, and if so, the degree of that access.
 We may borrow funds in advance of expected outflows to provide additional flexibility during the COVID-19 disruption.
 Amounts outstanding related to our commercial paper program were:

-(Amounts in millions) Ma rch 31, 2020 Dece mber 31, 2019 Total authorized program \$ 1,200.0 \$ 1,200.0 Commercial paper outstanding (classified as long-term debt) 421.9 61.5 Letters of credit issued under the credit agreement Total program usage 421.9 61.5 Total program available \$ 778.1 \$ 1,138.5
+(Amounts in millions) Jı June 30, 2020 December 31, 2019 Total authorized program \$ 1,200.0 \$ 1,200.0 Commercial paper outstanding (classified as long-term debt) 102.0 61.5 Letters of credit issued under the credit agreement Total program usage 102.0 61.5 Total program available \$ 1,098.0 \$ 1,138.5

-The average and maximum amounts of commercial paper outstanding during the first quarter of 2020 were \$172 million and \$422 million, respectively.
-At quarter-end, we had no letters of credit outstanding under the credit facility, but we had issued \$42 million of stand-by letters of credit under other bank agreements to take advantage of better pricing.
+The average and maximum amounts of commercial paper outstanding during the second quarter of 2020 were \$305.9 million and \$381.3 million, respectively.
+At quarter-end, we had no letters of credit outstanding under the credit facility, but we had issued \$42.2 million of stand-by letters of credit under other bank agreements to take advantage of better pricing.
 Over the long-term, and subject to our capital needs, market conditions, alternative capital market opportunities, and our ability to continue to access the commercial paper market, we expect to maintain the indebtedness under the program by continuously repaying and reissuing the commercial paper notes.
 We view the notes as a source of long-term funds and have classified the borrowings under the commercial paper program as long-term borrowings on our balance sheet.
-We have the intent to roll over such obligations on a long-term basis and have the ability to refinance these borrowings on a long-term basis as evidenced by our \$1.2 billion revolving credit agreement maturing in 2024 discussed above.
+We have the intent to roll over such obligations on a long-term basis and have the ability to refinance these borrowings on a long-term basis as evidenced by our \$1.2 billion revolving credit facility maturing in 2024 discussed above.